VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

   + Second mechanic:
     + <span class='speDebuff'>Defamation</span>: on one player.
 Denoted by a huge explosion.
     + <span class='speDebuff'>Shared Sentence</span>: on one player.
 Denoted by the large cog explosion.
     + <span class='speDebuff'>Aggravated Assault</span>: on three players.
-Denoted by the small cog epxlosion.
+Denoted by the small cog explosion.
     + Nothing on three players.

   + Third mechanic: **Ordained Motion** or **Ordained Stillness** for everyone depending on the sword colour.
-Independant of the previous one.
+Independent of the previous one.

   + Fourth mechanic: Four *Perfect Alexander* will appear on the North side.
-Three of them will cast **Sacrement**, leaving two safe spots, in front of the one who didn't cast and at the opposite side along the edge.
+Three of them will cast **Sacrament**, leaving two safe spots, in front of the one who didn't cast and at the opposite side along the edge.

 ___